theicfire/makefiletutorial/src/index.md

 	echo "nothing"
 ```

-`clean` is often used as a target that removes the output of other targets, but it is not a special work in `make`.
+`clean` is often used as a target that removes the output of other targets, but it is not a special word in `make`.
 ```makefile
 some_file:
 	touch some_file